 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” Matthew 28:19

 Burma is one of the poorest nations in Southeast Asia and among the 50 poorest in the world.
 It has not always been this way; it was the wealthiest when it was under British rule.
 It was the world's largest exporter of rice, and even today has a wealth of natural resources, and a highly literate population.
-In 1948 the government adopted socialism, and the economic state of the country took a 96% fall in all their exported goods.
+In 1948 the government adopted socialism adn the country's exports dropped by 96%.
 The people of Burma are still walking through these troubled times and trying to deal with the poverty that has hit their nation.
 Like so many areas in Southeast Asia, the church is growing, but in hostile territory.
-The tribal areas and, more specifically, Christian groups in Burma are targets for the Burmese military.
+The tribal areas and, more specifically, Christian groups in Burma like the Karen are targets for the Burmese military.
 The Karen people are some of the poorest and most terrorized in Burma.
-These pastors take faith and strength in Jesus to heart every morning when they choose to follow their Lord and Savior.
-This number represents our ability so far and not the current need.
-Like so many areas in SE Asia, the church is growing, but in hostile territory.
-The tribal areas and more specifically Christian groups in Burma are targets for the Burmese military.
-The Karen people are some of the most poor and terrorized in Burma.
-The Karen Pastors take faith and strength in Jesus to heart every morning when they choose their Lord and Savior Jesus.
+The pastors we support take faith and strength in Jesus and God's promises to heart every morning when they choose to follow their Lord and Savior.

 China, Laos & Vietnam

 The Vision for Pastors ministry is reaching out into the nations of Nepal, China, Laos and Vietnam.
 We are currently supporting pastors in each of these areas.
-Our hope is to grow the Vision for Pastors ministry by, witnessing God's provision touch lives, partnering with local pastors, and see the church grow.
+Our hope is to grow the Vision for Pastors ministry and witness God's provision touch lives, encourage local pastors, and see the church grow.

 “And I will give you pastors according to mine heart, which shall feed you with knowledge and understanding.”
 Jeremiah 3:15